starlit-nox/reading-notes/201/Class01/classnotes_01.md

 #### DNS & Packets Explained

-- IP Addresss represents a unique location on the web.
+- IP Address represents a unique location on the web.

-- Domain Name Servers were invented to be memorable alongsie IP Addresses
+- Domain Name Servers were invented to be memorable alongside IP Addresses

-- Packets are the format in which data is sent from sever to cilent
+- Packets are the format in which data is sent from server to client

 ### Website Design & Progress